How and Where to Sell Bitcoin

+Even Bitcoin HODLers have to sell some of their stack for fiat every now and then.
 People who want to sell their Bitcoin for fiat currency (i.e., dollars, euros, etc.) have several ways they can do so online and offline.
-In the following post, I will cover the different selling methods available.
+However, some ways are better and safer than others.
+In the following post, I will cover a few different selling methods available.

 How to Sell Bitcoin Summary

-If you want to convert your Bitcoin back to “normal” money, you’ll need to do the following:
+If you want to convert your Bitcoin back to “normal” aka fiat money, you’ll need to do the following:

 1. Find an exchange (e.g. Coinmama, CEX.IO, Coinbase)